 The Pontifical Institute for Arabic and Islamic Studies (PISAI) is a recognized Higher Education Institution of the Holy See and it has the right to award academic degrees under the authority of the same Holy See which is a full member of the Bologna Process/European Higher Education Area since 19 September 2003.

 The programs of study of the PISAI follow the qualifications framework of the Holy See (www.education.va) and are regularly evaluated by AVEPRO*, which gained full membership in ENQA* 2014.

 * AVEPRO Holy See’s Agency for the Evaluation and Promotion of Quality in Ecclesiastical Universities and Faculties (www.avepro.va)

 Registration must be completed before the beginning of the academic year by all students and for each year of study.
 Exceptions to this rule may be considered occasionally for individuals on receipt of a written request from the candidate.
-The licentiate programme must be completed within a maximum period of nine years after first registering for courses.
+The Licentiate programme must be completed within a maximum period of seven years after first registering for courses.

 Requirements for registration